-(5) \emph{Refinement Loop} refers to whether an approach uses a mechanism to iteratively evaluate and improve the generated diagrams.
-Some traditional rule-based approaches employ active learning techniques that use human feedback to filter and refine extracted diagram elements before producing the final model~\cite{DBLP:journals/tosem/AroraSNB19}.
-Among the LLM-based approaches, Yang et al. introduce self-reflection loops to prune erroneously extracted model elements and refine the remaining elements before generating the final diagram. \emph{To date, no prior work has systematically assessed the impact of iterative critique-refine loops or investigated effective strategies for implementing them for the purpose of model generation from NL descriptions.} We present the first systematic study addressing this gap.
+(5) \emph{Refinement Loop} refers to whether an approach uses a mechanism to iteratively evaluate and improve the generated models.
+Some traditional rule-based approaches employ active learning techniques that use human feedback to filter and refine extracted model elements before producing the final model~\citep{DBLP:journals/tosem/AroraSNB19}.
+Among the LLM-based approaches, Yang et al. introduce self-reflection loops to prune erroneously extracted model elements and refine the remaining elements before generating the final model. \emph{To date, no prior work has systematically assessed the impact of iterative critique-refine loops or investigated effective strategies for implementing them for the purpose of model generation from NL descriptions.} We present the first systematic study addressing this gap.
 Our findings show that the critique-refine loop improves structural consistency, correctness, and completeness.
-In addition, we show that implementing structural checking algorithmically helps generate structurally correct diagrams, while incorporating LLM-based alignment checks can improve the semantic correctness and completeness of the generated diagrams, assuming additional LLM calls are acceptable.
+In addition, we show that implementing structural checking algorithmically helps generate structurally correct models, while incorporating LLM-based alignment checks can improve the \textit{semantic correctness} and \textit{completeness} of the generated models, assuming additional LLM calls are acceptable.

-(6) \emph{LLM(s) Used} refers to the specific LLMs applied for diagram generation.
-Prior LLM-based work mainly uses instruction-following LLMs -- such as GPT-3.5 and GPT-4 -- in zero- or few-shot settings~\cite{DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24}.
-Recent reasoning-focused LLMs, such as O4 Mini~\cite{jaech2024openai} and DeepSeek-R1-Distill-Llama-70B~\cite{guo2025deepseek}, provide internal chain-of-thought reasoning and alignment capabilities, though they have not yet been systematically evaluated for diagram generation.
-In our evaluation, we compare two model families: GPT-4.1 Mini~\cite{openai2024gpt4ocard} as the instruction-following baseline; and the reasoning-based models O4 Mini~\cite{jaech2024openai} (on both the Industry and \textsc{Paged} datasets) and DeepSeek-R1-Distill-Llama-70B~\cite{guo2025deepseek} (on \textsc{Paged}).
+(6) \emph{LLM(s) Used} refers to the specific LLMs applied for model generation.
+Prior LLM-based work mainly uses instruction-following LLMs -- such as GPT-3.5, GPT-4, or GPT-4o -- in zero- or few-shot settings~\citep{DBLP:conf/re/FerrariAA24, DBLP:conf/refsq/Herwanto24, DBLP:conf/models/JahanHGRRRS24, DBLP:conf/models/YangCCMV24,abscon}.
+Recent reasoning-based LLMs, such as O4 Mini and DeepSeek-R1-Distill-Llama-70B, provide internal chain-of-thought reasoning and alignment capabilities, though they have not yet been systematically evaluated for model generation.
+In our evaluation, we compare two families of LLMs: GPT-4.1 Mini~\citep{openai2024gpt4ocard} as the instruction-following baseline; and the reasoning-based LLMs O4 Mini~\citep{jaech2024openai} (on both the Industry and \textsc{Paged} datasets) and DeepSeek-R1-Distill-Llama-70B~\citep{guo2025deepseek} (on \textsc{Paged}).
 Our evaluation enables a direct comparison between instruction-following and reasoning-based LLMs for the task of NL-to-model transformation.